 - The power brake booster lost power assist due to a loss of engine vacuum, or “hot spots” have developed on the brake drums or rotors which are resistant to the friction needed for the brakes to work properly.

 It is the responsibility of the driver to maintain his or her brakes to guarantee safety for everyone on the road.
 However, in some instances a driver may not be liable for the brake failure.

 To successfully prove you are not liable for the brake failure that caused the accident you must demonstrate:

-- that nothing had occurred prior to put them on notice of the defect or brake failure, or to put them on notice of another defect or failure which ultimately contributed to the brake failure;
+- Nothing had occurred prior to put them on notice of the defect or brake failure, or to put them on notice of another defect or failure which ultimately contributed to the brake failure

-- that the vehicle had been inspected within a reasonable period of time before the accident and proper maintenance conducted accordingly; and
+- The vehicle had been inspected within a reasonable period of time before the accident and proper maintenance conducted accordingly.

-- either that the cause arose after the inspection, or was of such a nature as to not be discoverable by a reasonable inspection within a reasonable period of time prior to the car accident.
+- Either the cause arose after the inspection or was of such a nature as to not be discoverable by a reasonable inspection within a reasonable period of time prior to the car accident.

-Contact our car accident attorney in Sacramento CA to discuss your injuries.
+Contact our car accident attorney in Sacramento to discuss your injuries.
 We offer a free initial consultation to all new clients.
-You can reach us by phone at (916) 357-6767 or send us an email to schedule an appointment.
+You can reach us by phone at 916-583-7709 or send us an email to schedule an appointment.